Potential conservative jockey leaders for support as Charest bows paNOW | Prince Albert, Saskatchewan - Mash Viral

 Richard Decarie, a socially conservative and old party organizer, had previously said that if Charest ran, he would partially set up his own leadership campaign in an effort to stop him.
 Through a spokesperson on Tuesday, he said he is still planning to flee.

 The cinema theater mogul Vincent Guzzo in Quebec had also waited to see what Charest decided to do, because the two shared connections.
-He did not immediately answer an inquiry into his plans Tuesday.
+On Tuesday, he said he was still thinking about it.

 In his statement Tuesday, Charest said that the party had changed a lot since his days in federal politics, and his decision not to run was based on that, as well as the tight timelines attached to the competition.